Begin at the Beginning: 13 Tips for Teaching Any Language to Newbies

 By giving your beginners a script to follow, students don’t have to think about what they need to say, they just practice saying the everyday language.
 Some useful situations would include:

 - Ordering in a fast-food restaurant

 - Asking for directions on the street

-- Getting a phone number from information
+- Getting someone’s phone number

-Videos, like those found on FluentU, are excellent ways to help your students see language in action.
 Any video you show should be short, sweet and full of language.
 Realistic dialogues in films are best and, the shorter they are, the better they are assimilated and can be used for future practice.

-8. Use student passports to record daily achievements
+10. Use student passports to record daily achievements

 A student “passport” is simply a small notebook that looks something like a passport.
 Templates can be found online, or you can custom-make one that best suits your teaching style.